codlaug/mlfinlab/CONTRIBUTING.md

 First off we wanted to thank you for taking the time to contribute to the project.

-We make use of a [mentorship program](https://hudsonthames.org/mentorship/), which caters to ambitious students looking to make an impact on open-source and develop a portfolio of work based on financial machine learning.
+We make use of a [Apprenticeship Program](https://hudsonthames.org/mentorship/), which caters to ambitious students looking to make an impact on open-source and develop a portfolio of work based on financial machine learning.

 This allows us to establish organised collaboration and control the level of code quality.